 Other than that, the attribution factor, A, is really just an educated guess, but it is based on expert opinion.
-The AMS frequently surveys meteorologists and asks them what percentage of the last 50 years' warming they attribute to “human activity” (presumably mostly GHGs).
-This bar chart is from their 2017 survey report:
+The American Meteorological Society frequently surveys meteorologists and asks them what percentage of the last 50 years' warming they attribute to “human activity” (presumably mostly GHGs).
+This bar chart is from their 2017 survey report: ↑

 As you can see, the “average” or “midpoint opinion” of American broadcast meteorologists is that a little over half of the